-From upscale seafood to downmarket Russian, just about any cuisine is available on Phuket island, one of Thailand’s biggest destinations.
+From upscale seafood to downmarket Russian, just about any cuisine is available on Phuket, Thailand’s largest island and one of its biggest destinations.
 But what do the locals eat?

 The answer is much more complicated than pàt tai, as Phuket was a cosmopolitan mixing pot long before the package tourists and sun worshippers started coming.

 European traders have been visiting the island since the 16th century, and Chinese and Muslim traders for even longer.
 But the tin mining boom of the early 20th century brought the biggest and most influential influx of immigrants: Hokkien and Cantonese Chinese, many of whom came via Penang in Malaysia.
 They introduced their regional Chinese cuisines, but also Malay and Baba-Nyonya dishes, the latter a unique blend of Southeast Asian and Chinese ingredients and cooking techniques.

 As a result, the food of Phuket stems from a jumble of influences that has no counterpart elsewhere in Thailand.
 In Phuket, pork rules, and soy sauce is prized over fish sauce – ostensibly both a result of the Chinese touch.
 The flavors are generally mild compared to the rest of Thailand.
 And the Penang connection has also led to a handful of dishes from India, England, and Portugal earning a foothold.

 Here are 10 classic Phuket dishes to sink your teeth into.
 Some can be found across the island, but Phuket Town, the island’s inland capital, is where you’ll find the best versions.

 Mee Hokkien (mèe hók·kêe·an) is found everywhere on Phuket